 About the Author

-Written & photographed by Roland Bast, TMAC travel photographer and storyteller.
-Roland documents authentic Canadian experiences—from coastal kitchens to cliff-edge trails—through people-first narratives and original photography.
+Roland Bast is a Canadian travel photographer and destination storyteller based in Ottawa.
+A past member of TMAC, Roland documents authentic Canadian experiences—from coastal kitchens to cliff-edge trails—through people-first narratives and original photography.
+Written & photographed by Roland Bast

 Disclosure: Trip supported by Québec Maritime and Tourisme Îles de la Madeleine.
 Opinions, photography, and experiences are entirely my own.